Shantanu-muppidwar/Predicting-Heart-Disease/README.md

 - **Confusion Matrix**: Illustrates true positives, true negatives, and misclassifications.
 - **Precision, Recall, and F1 Score**: Scores are 0.79, 0.76 and 0.78 respectively.
 Provides detailed insights into the model’s predictive performance.

+---
+This project serves as a practical example of using data science techniques to address real-world challenges in the medical industry.
+For more details, refer to the dataset and notebook provided.